 |

 Democratic engagement is "the state of being involved in advancing democracy through political institutions, organizations, and activities".
-Individuals who are democratically engaged might show an interest in politics, vote, or run for office, for example.[1]
+Individuals who are democratically engaged might vote, run for office, or show an interest in politics.[1]

 Federal Voter Turnout Rates